mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

 ---

-By now you understand the use cases for HDM, the resources required and the tradeoffs associated with each of the configurations in which HDM may be deployed.
+By now you understand the use cases for HDM, the resources required, and the tradeoffs associated with each of the configurations in which HDM may be deployed.

-In this section we will show you how to configure the Organization VDC side network and system configuration required for HDM deployment.
+In this section, we will show you how to configure the VDC required for HDM deployment.